zgershuny/bball-collection/README.md

   2. implement a feature to show the card's details
   3. implement a feature to update the sale
   4. implement a feature to delete the card
+  5. determine what to do with the search page (as noted in the challenge section)